-If your ‘culprit’ is very powerful and dangerous, you may want to avoid a personal confrontation and opt for sending questions to his or her office instead.
-It may be better if you do not enter their territory, or make your face too familiar to their allies.
-This type of interview will not be as good, but you will remain alive to write the story.
+If your ‘culprit’ is a powerful and dangerous figure, you may want to avoid a personal confrontation and opt for sending questions to his office instead.
+This lets you avoid stepping foot in their ‘territory’ or revealing your face to their allies or backers.
+This type of interview will not be as colourful as a face-to-face interview, but at the very least, you live another day to write the story.

-Find out, before you embark on such stories, what support or protection your publication or organisation can offer you.
+Find out what support or protection your publication or organisation can offer you.
 If you are a freelancer, ensure that you set up some support structures of your own.

-After having evaluated the selected sources and considered the threat to meet with the person, it is time to conduct the actual interview.
-The next chapter will discuss how to plan interview questions, how to behave during the interview and elaborate on crucial rules for success.
+After evaluating the selected sources and where to meet them, it is time to conduct the actual interview.
+The next chapter will discuss how to plan interview questions, how to behave during the interview, and elaborate on crucial rules for success.